), a prominent player in the field of diagnostic testing, has

 disorders.
 The company has been witnessing stronger demand for

 these tests than routine tests.

-In order to bolster this specialized niche, Quest Diagnostics has
+In order to bolster this specialized niche, Quest Diagnostics

-However, the company continues to witness challenges with respect
+However, the company continues to witness challenges with

-competitive landscape is tough with the presence of
+the competitive landscape is tough with the presence of

 Laboratory Corporation of America Holdings